ID-engine SD vs. ID-engine Z

 New

-When you create a new configuration that contains project settings, please note the following differences in behavior.
+When you configure a reader's RFID interface, please note the following differences in behavior.

 This applies to configurations created with ConfigEditor v4.15.00 (released 11 September 2018) or above.